 The plant eaters are well represented by various antelope, from the little duiker to the large kudu and superbly handsome sable antelope, which is found only in the most northerly regions.

-The largest mammal of all – in South Africa and the world – is the blue whale, which can grow to 33 metres in length.
-But of the eight whale species found in South African waters (including the dramatic black-and-white killer whale), the most frequently seen by humans is the southern right whale.
+Of the eight whale species found in South African waters, the most frequently seen by humans is the southern right whale.
 This imposing creature comes into coastal bays to calve, allowing for superb land-based viewing.

 South Africa’s seas are rich in fish species.
-Perhaps the most awesome of these is the great white shark, but this is only one of more than 2000 species, comprising 16 per cent of the world’s total.
+Perhaps the most famous of these being the great white shark, but this is only one of more than 2000 species, comprising 16 per cent of the world’s total.
 Various line fish, rock lobster and abalone are of particular interest to gourmets, while pelagic fish (sardines and pilchards) and hake have large-scale commercial value.

 The crocodile still rules some stretches of river and estuary, lakes and pools, exacting an occasional toll in human life.
 Other aquatic reptiles of note are the sea-roaming loggerhead and leatherback turtles, the focus of a major community conservation effort at their nesting grounds on the northern KwaZulu-Natal shoreline.